-On behalf of the Board of Directors of Milestone Pharmaceuticals Inc. (the "Company" or "Milestone"), I want to take this opportunity to invite you to attend our 2021 Annual Meeting of Shareholders (the "Meeting").
-The Meeting will be held at 11:00 a.m., Eastern Time, on Monday, June 14, 2021.
+On behalf of the Board of Directors of Milestone Pharmaceuticals Inc. (the "Company" or "Milestone"), I want to take this opportunity to invite you to attend our 2023 Annual Meeting of Shareholders (the "Meeting").
+The Meeting will be held at 11:00 a.m., Eastern Time, on Wednesday, June 7, 2023.
 During the Meeting, shareholders will vote on the proposals set forth in the Notice of Annual Meeting and the accompanying management proxy circular and proxy statement (the "Proxy Statement"), as well as receive a report on the progress of the Company.
 For those shareholders who have previously provided instructions to receive paper copies of our proxy materials, a paper copy will be sent to you in addition to a Notice Regarding Internet Availability of Proxy Materials (the "Notice").
-To mitigate risks to health and safety of our shareholders, employees, communities and other stakeholders related to the coronavirus disease 2019, also known as COVID-19, and in order to comply with federal, state and municipal restrictions that are or may be imposed in connection with COVID-19 mitigation efforts, the Meeting will take place via a virtual meeting portal through which you can listen to the Meeting, submit questions and vote online.
+The Meeting will take place via a virtual meeting portal through which you can listen to the Meeting, submit questions and vote online.
 You will not be able to attend the Meeting in person.

-We are providing access to our proxy materials, including our Annual Report on Form 10-K for the fiscal year ended December 31, 2020, in a fast and efficient manner via the Internet to all shareholders of record as of April 23, 2021, and will post our proxy materials on the website referenced in the Notice (www.envisionreports.com/milestone2021).
+We are providing access to our proxy materials, including our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, in a fast and efficient manner via the Internet to all shareholders of record as of April 21, 2023, and will post our proxy materials on the website referenced in the Notice (www.envisionreports.com/milestone2023).
 As more fully described in the Notice, all shareholders may choose to access our proxy materials on the website referred to in the Notice or may request to receive a printed set of our proxy materials.
 In addition, the Notice and website will provide information regarding how you may request to receive proxy materials in printed form by mail or electronically by email on an ongoing basis.